 Edinburgh Counselling & Psychotherapy

 You may often feel overwhelmed and can feel so distant from the world others seem to be living in.
-Perhaps you’ve been carrying a sense of dread, sadness, anger or ‘wrongness’ with you for a while now and you’re tired of it.
+Perhaps you’ve been carrying a sense of dread, sadness, anger or ‘wrongness’ with you for a long while and you’re tired of it.

 You question almost everything, look at things from every angle; sometimes you enjoy this but it can also be painful and leave you feeling like no choice is the right one.
 Other people don’t seem to be so bothered by it all and they say you shouldn’t think or care so much; but you don’t know how else to be.